dokku-alt/dokku-alt/README.md

     Then run in server's terminal: `docker pull ubuntu:trusty`

-3. Rebuild all applications with cache wipe: `dokku rebuild:all:force` (for now only available in BETA).
+3. Rebuild all applications with cache wipe: `dokku rebuild:all:force`.
 4. Voila.
 Your are secure!

 ## Components